The 8 Singing Voice Types: Find Out Yours Here!

 Now that you’re starting to see how your voice stacks up with these great singers, it’s time to determine your voice type.

 Remember, voice type is directly connected to your range.

 So here’s how you find it:

 - Download the voice types cheat sheet (don’t worry, it’s free).

-- Go to a piano or download a free digital piano app–I like the app “Real Piano”.
+- Find your vocal range on piano.
+Go to a piano or download a free digital piano app–I like the app “Real Piano”.
 It works for Android and Mac.

 - Find Middle C (labeled C4 on Real Piano) and sing the note on an “Ah” vowel.

 - Once you’ve found the note, sing “Ah” on each note downward from Middle C until you hit your lowest note.

 - A good rule of thumb is that a man will probably be able to sing down to a C3 and below and a woman will be able to sing down to an A3 or below.